jenniferroters/JenniferRoters.github.io/_publications/publications.md

 <font color="#2F4F4F"><b>Journal article: Peer-reviewed</b></font>

-* <b>Roters, J.</b>, Book, A., & Visser, B. (in press).
-The Role of Mindfulness in the Relationships Between Childhood Adversity and Borderline and Psychopathic Traits.
-Adversity and Resilience Science.
-10.1007/s42844-023-00109-w

 * <b>Roters, J.</b> & Book, A. (in press).
 Examining the complex relationship between childhood adversity, mindfulness, attachment and various personality outcomes: a bayesian structural equation modelling (SEM) approach.
 Journal of Psychological Trauma: Theory, Research, Practice, and Policy.
 10.1037/tra0001596

 * Kapoor, I., <b>Roters, J.</b>, & Murphy, T. I. (in press).
 The Effects of Online Materials on Student Performance: Types of Resources, Mode of Delivery. the Journal of Educators Online.

+* <b>Roters, J.</b>, Book, A., & Visser, B. (2023).
+The Role of Mindfulness in the Relationships Between Childhood Adversity and Borderline and Psychopathic Traits.
+Adversity and Resilience Science. https://doi.org/10.1007/s42844-023-00109-w

 * <b>Roters, J.</b> & Book, A. (2023).
 Attachment and mindfulness as mediators in the relationship between childhood adversity and personality outcomes.
 Journal of Child and Adolescent Trauma.
 10.1007/s40653-023-00553-x